Are you ready to hit the books and study some Korean?

 Once Upon a Time in Korea

 The book is fun, colorful, and anything but boring, so it does a great job enticing readers that are true beginners or readers that are on the fence about committing to their Korean language journey.
-You won’t want to put it down!
+You just won’t want to put it down!

 Folklore is a great way to become familiar with a new culture because you’re not only exposed to the language that the story is written in, but also the morals and values that are being passed on for generations through the story.
-This can reveal important aspects of Korean culture that will provide some interesting context to your studies.
+This can reveal important aspects of Korean culture that will provide some interesting context in your studies.